mlabuda2/nf-tower-docs/docs/core-concepts/definitions.md

 - User-level Secrets are injected into all Pipelines that are launched by a specific user.

+!!! warn
-> User-level Secrets have higher priority and will override any Workspace-level Secrets with the same name.
+    User-level Secrets have higher priority and will override any Workspace-level Secrets with the same name.

 ## Workspace